MellKay/community-hackathon/README.md

 ## Hackathon 19-6-2020

 For this hackathon the task was to create an app to improve health and wellbeing during the COVID-19 pandemic.
+We create a community message forum in a similar vein to freecycle where users can post things they need or have to offer, e.g. Masks, help with shopping, a chat.

+The user can select whether they are offering or need something and then provide their details and a message, post this to the forum and the details are stored on a postgres database.

+Created by

+Mell Russon
+Patrick Young
+Alexa Berry

 /This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).